pkp/ojs-user-guide/en/settings/workflow-settings.md

 If you Enable a metadata field it will be available for each submission.
 Checking **Submission Form** will allow authors to add it when they make a submission.
 Otherwise only an editor will be able to add it.

 ## <a name="context"></a>Review
-Set all of your review policies and procedures, including deadlines, notifications, reviewer guidelines and more.
+Set all of your review policies and procedures, including deadlines, notifications, reviewer guidelines, and more.

 ### <a name="context"></a>Review Forms
 If you would like to request specific information from reviewers, you can build forms here.
 An editor will be able to select a form when assigning a reviewer, and the reviewer will be asked to complete that form when they are submitting their review.

 ### <a name="context"></a>Review Mode
 Choose the review mode that should be used by default.
-The mode can be changed on a per submission and per review basis by an editor.
+The mode can be changed on a per-submission and per-review basis by an editor.

 - A **Double-Blind** review will prevent the reviewer and the author from knowing each other's identities
 - A **Blind** review will prevent the author from knowing the reviewer's identity